This public API can be used to roll your own custom self-assessment solution using

 string <= 10 characters

 Country expressed by any of the ISO-3166 recognized codes: Alpha-2, Alpha-3 or numeric.
-Codes may be converted over time to its most specific version.

 language